skx/e-comments/README.md

 To allow comments upon your static site you must update your page(s) to include the appropriate javascript libraries, and the CSS.

-For basic usage you'll be adding this to the `<heda>` of your HTML:
+For basic usage you'll be adding this to the `<head>` of your HTML:

     <script src="https://code.jquery.com/jquery-1.12.4.js"></script>
     <script src="/js/mustache.js" type="text/javascript"></script>